-Market risk is the risk the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: foreign currency risk, interest rate risk and other price risk:

 - Foreign currency risk arises on financial instruments that are denominated in a currency other than the functional currency in which they are measured.
 The Company's primary exposure with respect to foreign currencies is from United States dollar denominated cash, trade and other receivables, and trade and other payables.
-As at December 31, 2022, a 1% change in the foreign exchange rates would result in a \$248 impact to the consolidated financial statements (2021 \$568). - Interest rate risk is the risk the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is not exposed to interest rate risk as at December 31, 2022 and 2021 because all of its indebtedness is at fixed rates. - Other price risk is the risk the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
-The Company is not exposed to other price risk as at December 31, 2022 and 2021.
+As at December 31, 2023, a 1% change in the foreign exchange rates would result in a \$1,731 impact to the consolidated financial statements (2022 \$248). - Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The Company is not exposed to interest rate risk as at December 31, 2023 and 2022 because all of its indebtedness is at fixed rates. - Other price risk is the risk the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
+The Company is not exposed to other price risk as at December 31, 2023 and 2022.